-Steve Cassidy, Senior Vice President & Managing Director, UK & Ireland, Hilton
+Steve Cassidy, Senior Vice President & Managing Director, UK & Ireland, Hilton on research and a reputation for academic achievement)

 The Russell Group has named languages as subjects that open doors to more degrees at universities.

-(The Russell Group is a group of 24 universities with a shared focus
+(The Russell Group is a group of 24 universities with a shared focus can look forward to exciting and rewarding careers."